 However, he didn’t continue this path.
-Instead, he chose to teach English in Dubai (I’m an English teacher too!).
+Instead, he chose to teach English in Dubai (I’m an language teacher too!).
 I encouraged him to continue with this travel writer’s career.
 He was working in a foreign country anyway and he travelled all the time.
 He had been to around 60 countries.
-He told me one of the winners actually continued and now she had got to travel for free. 😱
+He told me one of the winners actually continued and now she got to travel for free. 😱

 That is my dream!!!

 Half way to Zugdidi, we stopped for a toilet break.
 And I went into a restaurant as I smelled some nice food.
 As I was looking at the food, a girl tapped on my shoulder.
 Seriously?
 Again?
 For the second time? (the first time was in Tbilisi)

 It turned out it was the Polish girl that I met last night at dinner!!
 The two girls were travelling to Batumi.
 Georgia was so small!!
 They were joined by a Georgian guy.
 Well, of course, I took this opportunity to share with him our numerous Georgian toasting experiences that we had last night.
 He laughed his head off.
 Sometimes you have to talk to foreigners to understand more about your own culture – how interesting your own culture can be.